breandan/kotlingrad/latex/thesis/README.md

 When the rail has been installed, the following steps will regenerate the diagram.

-1. Run `latex thesis`, which will create `thesis.rai`.
+1. Run `xelatex ... thesis`, which will create `thesis.rai`.
 2. Run `rail thesis` to generate `thesis.rao` from `thesis.rai`.
-3. Run `latex thesis` to generate the final document.
+3. Run `xelatex ... thesis` to generate the final document.